 - Innovations in Practice (3000 words)

 RELC invites contributions focussing on innovations in classroom practice.
-Contributions should be no more than 3000 words and follow these guidelines:
+The manuscript should include the following:

-b) Reason for the innovation: what prompted the change in practice?
-What problems or issues did it seek to address?
+b) Reason for the innovation: Explain what prompted the change in practice, e.g. What problems or issues did it seek to address?
 How is it supported by related theory or research?

 c) Description of the innovation: Describe the innovation and its effects.

-e) Future pedagogical directions: what can be done differently in the future to improve the innovative practices and/or to overcome any potential or already identified challenges?
+e) Future pedagogical directions: Discuss what can be done differently in the future to improve the innovative practices and/or to overcome any potential or already identified challenges.

 - Book Reviews (1000 words)

-This article type provides reviews on current books on language education and other areas related to language education.
+This article type provides reviews on current books related to the journal's aims and scope.
 The principal aim of this column is to make the readers aware of recently published books of significance to the field.

 These articles are by prominent figures in the field and/or emergent scholars with strong record of publications who are invited by the Editors to present their view on currents issues or new developments within their areas of expertise.

-This section features an interview with a renowned scholar in the field of TESOL.
+This section features an interview with a renowned scholar.
 Experts featured in this section are invited by the Editors to respond to questions that provide a more personal glimpse of their views in their areas of expertise.

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.